-These performances, offered are: Dear Rita on Wednesday, July 14 and Old Stock: A Refugee Love Story on Thursday, August 26.
-Each performance will be designed in a way to be more comfortable for audience members who may experience anxiety or are not comfortable with some aspects of a traditional theatre setting.
+The next performance offered is Old Stock: A Refugee Love Story on Thursday, August 26.
+This performance will be designed in a way to be more comfortable for audience members who may experience anxiety or are not comfortable with some aspects of a traditional theatre setting.
 This can include people on the Autism Spectrum and their families; those with sensory and communicative disorders or learning disabilities; people with Tourette’s syndrome; someone who might need to move often due to chronic pain or to use the facilities; or even parents with toddlers.

-As for what to expect to see at these two relaxed performances:
+As for what to expect to see at this relaxed performance:

 - There will be a special pre-show introduction and welcome;